Debate between sheep and grain

-The "Debate between sheep and grain" or "Myth of cattle and grain" is a Sumerian creation myth, written on clay tablets in the mid to late 3rd millennium BC.
+The "Debate between sheep and grain" or "Myth of cattle and grain" (CSL 5.3.2) is a Sumerian disputation and creation myth, written on clay tablets in the mid to late 3rd millennium BC.

 Disputations

-Seven "debate" topics are known from the Sumerian literature, falling in the category of 'disputations'; some examples are: the Debate between Winter and Summer; the Debate between bird and fish; the Tree and the Reed; and The Dispute between Silver and Copper.
+Seven "debate" topics are known from the Sumerian literature, falling in the category of 'disputations'; some examples are: the Debate between Winter and Summer; the Debate between bird and fish; the Tree and the Reed; and the Debate between silver and copper.
 These topics came some centuries after writing was established in Sumerian Mesopotamia.
 The debates are philosophical and address humanity's place in the world.

 Compilation

 The first sixty-one lines of the myth were discovered on the University of Pennsylvania Museum of Archaeology and Anthropology catalogue of the Babylonian section, tablet number 14,005 from their excavations at the temple library at Nippur.
 This was translated by George Aaron Barton in 1918 and first published as "Sumerian religious texts" in "Miscellaneous Babylonian Inscriptions", number eight, entitled "A New Creation Myth".
 The tablet is 5 by 2.6 by 1.25 in at its thickest point.
 Barton describes the text as an "elaborate statement of the non-existence of many things once upon a time" and considered it a "statement that mankind was brought into existence through the physical union of a god and a goddess."